 Stay in Jonction if you want to stay near the city’s nightlife hub, you love art and theatre, you want to stay close to the city center, you are traveling with family.

-Best places to stay in Geneva Junction:
+Best places to stay in Geneva Junction for first-timers:

-🔍MORE HOTEL DEALS IN JONCTION8.
-Saint-Jean Charmilles, for local vibe
+🔍MORE HOTEL DEALS IN JONCTION

 Saint Jean – Charmilles is the neighborhood across the Rhone from Jonction.
 Primarily a residential area, the neighborhood is a convenient location for anyone who wants to stay within a short distance of the main city center whilst avoiding the higher prices for accommodation found in the more tourist-heavy areas.